 How Audible’s CEO Is Working To Lift Up The City Around The Company’s Office

-After moving the company to Newark, Donald Katz wanted to use the audiobook company to help create jobs and community in the city.

-In 2007, Donald Katz decided to move the offices of Audible—the audiobook platform he founded a decade ago, now the largest audiobook producer and retailer, and an Amazon subsidiary—from suburban New Jersey into the heart of Newark.
-It was an unusual move for a tech startup (Newark wasn’t known for its tech scene), but for Katz it was a powerful way to articulate the values and aspirations of his young company including his approach to being CEO.
+In 2007, Donald Katz decided to move the offices of Audible—the audiobook platform he founded more than two decades ago, now the largest audiobook producer and retailer, and an Amazon subsidiary—from suburban New Jersey into the heart of Newark.
+It was an unusual move for a tech startup (Newark wasn’t known for its tech scene), but for Katz, it was a powerful way to articulate the values and aspirations of his young company including his approach to being CEO.
 Rather than setting the company back, Katz credits the move with his success in building a strong culture and a personal legacy.

 When he first moved the headquarters to Newark, he was told that the company would lose 25% of its workforce.
 Contrary to those predictions, Katz says they didn’t lose anyone.
 And, today, Audible is the fastest growing private sector employer in Newark.

-Note: Corrections: This article has been updated to reflect the accurate founding date of Audible and when Katz began his journalism career, as well as to note that the name of the project is the Newark Venture Partners Fund, the Newark Venture Partners Lab is part of the fund.
-Additionally, the company did not redevelop the Hahne & Company building itself, but rather assisted in the development by providing housing subsidies.